compucorp/civibooking/README.md

-CiviBooking is an extensions defining a resource booking application that runs on top of the CiviCRM platform.
+CiviBooking is an extension defining a resource booking application that runs on top of the CiviCRM platform.

 See also: